JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 **1.10.0**
 UX/UI:
+- Sessions shared into projects can now be viewed in the viewer.
 - Fullscreen viewer.
 After some architectural changes to the viewer's router, the viewer no longer has to sit in an XNAT window to opperate.
 The viewer now opens fullscreen in a seperate tab instead of appearing in an iframe.

 **1.9.3**